Cweili/drivingtest/README.md

 Project Home: <https://github.com/Cweili/drivingtest>

-Import Data
+Setup and Import Data
 -----------

 1. To import data first time, you have to configure src/main/resources/spring-mongo.xml for MongoDB connection.
-2. Then enter "http://path/to/your/project/dwr/test/dwr/test/importData" in your browser and execute "importData()" method.
+2. Then enter "http://path/to/your/project/" in your browser.
-3. Wait for the data import is completed.
+3. Choose "Sequence Test" or "Random Test" and wait for the data import is completed.